voc/voctomix/README-TRANSITIONS.md

 Sequence is defined by the names listed in `targets`.
 Produces images of the given `size`.
-Calculate with `fps` frames per second and use the `transitions` and `composites` dictonaries to find matching transitions.
+Calculate with `fps` frames per second and use the `transitions` and `composites` dictionaries to find matching transitions.

 #### save_transition_gif()

-Generates an anmiated GIF of the given name of an animation by using `draw_transition()` (see below)
+Generates an animated GIF of the given name of an animation by using `draw_transition()` (see below)

 ```python
 def save_transition_gif(filename, size, name, animation, time):